1. What is SAP FSM?

 3. How can SAP FSM improve the customer experience?

 As a major component of the SAP CX (customer experience) software suite, SAP FSM is the piece that primarily impacts customers most directly.
 Customers expect skilled technicians to arrive prepared with appropriate job-specific equipment, tools and materials.
-With SAP FSM, the technicians skills, materials, equipment, and tools can be accurately matched and scheduled using the most effective combination of available resources.
+So with SAP FSM, the technicians skills, materials, equipment, and tools can be accurately matched and scheduled using the most effective combination of available resources.
 Technicians have offline and online options to access the Field Service Mobile Application, allowing them to successfully complete a service call, despite possible poor job conditions.
-The mobile application provides technicians with customer history, process checklists, and parts availability.
+Accordingly, the mobile application provides technicians with customer history, process checklists, and parts availability.
 Therefore, technicians have everything they need specific to each unique service call within the Field Service Mobile Application.
 To conclude, the service call is one of the many ways companies can improve their customer experience with SAP FSM.

 For more information on other ways SAP FSM can positively impact the customer experience, please visit the official SAP website.